bgerrard5392/Kickstarter-analysis-Brian-Gerrard/README.md

 - What are some other possible tables and/or graphs that we could create?

 ## Data Dictionary
-The data is collected from Kickstarter, a platform where people can post projects and publicly raise money through crowdfunding.
-The data consists of 4,114 different Kickstarter campaigns across 21 countries the world.
-For this project I’ll be focusing on the below data points:
+This data was publically collected from Kickstarter, a platform where people can post projects and publicly raise money through crowdfunding.
+The dataset consists of 4,114 different Kickstarter campaigns across 21 countries the world.
+For my analysis I focused on the below data points:

 •	Goal – how much money a campaign needs for the project to succeed